chevron_left

 Penguin Charm: For Fans of Pesto

 If you fell in love with Pesto the penguin from Sea Life Melbourne Aquarium or that one king penguin who looks better dressed than all of us, you’ll feel right at home at Brookfield Zoo Chicago’s Living Coast habitat.
-It’s home to a colony of Humboldt penguins, and they have the same star quality as their cousins in Australia.
-One of them, Pepe, even threw out the first pitch at a Chicago White Sox game last summer, which turned into a moment that went viral and proved just how ready these penguins are for the spotlight.
+It’s home to a colony of Humboldt penguins, and they have the same star quality as their wild counterparts in Australia.
+One of them, Pepe, even took to the mound for a first pitch at a Chicago White Sox game last summer, which turned into a moment that went viral and proved just how ready some penguins are for the spotlight.

 Watch for:

-Every season brings new moments; recent years have even featured Humboldt penguin chicks hatching and growing up on habitat, exactly the kind of baby animals that social media loves.
+Every season brings new moments; recent years have even featured Humboldt penguin chicks hatching and growing up on habitat, exactly the kind of baby animals that everyone loves.

 Monkey Antics: For People Who Love Punch